jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-remove/index.md

 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): y
 ```

 Note there is no output from this command executing successfully, since we removed the object we were aiming at.
 However, no errors, so we can presume we're good here.
+We could also use `Get-DbaReplSubscription` to double check if we wanted to.

 ## Remove Article

 It isn't required to remove articles from a publication before you delete a publication.
 However, to keep this in order I'll show you how to remove an article from a publication next.
 The command for this is `Remove-DbaReplArticle` and you will specify the publisher instance again, `sql1` in this case.
-With the parameters below I'm removing a particular article `SalesLT.Customer` from the `testpub` publication.
+With the parameters below, I'm removing a particular article `SalesLT.Customer` from the `testpub` publication.

 ```PowerShell
 $article = @{